 A good trail leads about three miles along the eastern sides of the three main lakes of Titcomb Basin, gaining little elevation as it does so.
 Beyond the last lake, the trail starts to fade.
-Although it reappears at times and there are sometimes cairns marking the way, neither is really necessary; Bonney Pass, your next destination, is obvious.
+Although it reappears at times and there are sometimes cairns marking the way, neither the trail nor the cairns are really necessary; Bonney Pass, your next destination, is obvious.
 Whenever possible, though, use existing trails or go over bare rock to minimize impact on the fragile tundra ecosystem out here.

 After you gape at the views from Bonney Pass (you actually have to wander a short distance north and down to appreciate the best of them), head directly up Dinwoody's west ridge, which eventually bends southeast, to the small summit block, which is in a location that is surprisingly narrow and exposed (but not frighteningly so, in my opinion).
 Check out the dilapidated register